Preliminary Fixes

 Step 3: Click on Reset.

-Tip: Learn how to get Mac gestures on any mouse.
+Tip: Learn how to get Mac gestures on any mouse

-14. Use the Mouse Without Borders App
+Fix 6: Use the Mouse Without Borders App

 If Logitech Flow still doesn’t work after following the above fixes, try using the Mouse without the Borders app from Microsoft instead of the Logitech app.
 However, please remember that this app only works on Windows computers.
 If the app doesn’t work, learn how to fix Mouse without Borders app not working.

 Using the above fixes, the Logitech Flow not working issue should be resolved.
 If you want a new mouse, check out the best mouse with programmable buttons.
-Also, check the top wireless mouse for work.

-Last updated on 10 November, 2023
+Last updated on 28 August, 2024

-The above article may contain affiliate links which help support Guiding Tech.
-However, it does not affect our editorial integrity.
-The content remains unbiased and authentic.
+The article above may contain affiliate links which help support Guiding Tech.
+The content remains unbiased and authentic and will never affect our editorial integrity.